fabstr/cryptsak/README.md

 There are two functions, encrypt and decrypt.
 Simply POST data to /encrypt and save the response.
 To decrypt, POST the response to /decrypt.

+### Run the server
+Using python3:

+    python main.py

+Python 2 has not been tested.

 ### Encrypt
 POST /encrypt with raw data with content type multipart/form-data